Particular/docs.particular.net/samples/dependency-injection/aspnetcore/sample.md

 snippet: ServiceProviderFactoryAutofac

-Then, the `Startup` configures both services and the container:
+Then, `Startup` configures both services and the container:

 snippet: ContainerConfigurationAutofac